-Police say Thai soldier on rampage has shot multiple people
+Thai soldier fatally shoots more than 10 people

-BANGKOK (AP) - A soldier in northern Thailand shot multiple people on Saturday, killing at least 10, and was holed up at a popular shopping mall, police said.
+BANGKOK (AP) - Police in northeastern Thailand said a soldier shot multiple people on Saturday, killing more than 10, and was holed up at a popular shopping mall.

+Royal Thai Police spokesman Krissana Pattanacharoen said more than 10 people had been killed.
+The total number of wounded was not immediately known.

-A police officer contacted by phone in the city of Nakhon Ratchasima said the soldier had a quarrel about a land deal and shot two people who were involved, another soldier and a woman.
+Police contacted by phone in the city of Nakhon Ratchasima said the soldier, stationed outside the city, initially shot dead another soldier and a woman and wounded a third person.

-The police officer, who asked not to be identified because he was not authorized to release information, said the man took a gun from the base where he is stationed outside the city and drove to the mall, shooting along the way.
+The city and neighborhood police officers, who asked not to be identified because they were not authorized to release information, said the man took a gun from his base and drove to the Terminal 21 mall, shooting along the way.
 The city is also known as Korat.

-Royal Thai Police spokesman Krissana Pattanacharoen said more than 10 people had been killed.
+Video taken outside the mall and shared on social media showed people taking cover in a parking lot as gunshots were fired.

-The mall was shut down and the street outside was closed while the authorities tried to arrest the gunman.
+The mall was shut down and the street outside was closed while the authorities tried to arrest the gunman and rescue shoppers inside.

+Defense Ministry spokesman Lt.
+Gen. Kongcheep Tantrawanich identified the suspect as Jakrapanth Thomma.
+He said police and military units had locked down the mall and the surrounding area.

 Sign up for Daily Newsletters